Making Your Words Count

 The TV News London Story

-TV News London was founded in the 1990s by broadcast journalists, Roz Morris and Malcolm Douglas.
+TV News London was founded in the 1990s by broadcast journalists, Roz Morris and Malcolm Douglas (pictured above).
 Spotting a need for business and professional people to be shown how television and radio news really work on a day to day basis, they recruited professional journalists, camera operators and TV Make-up artists to join them in providing comprehensive and realistic media training for spokespeople from a wide range of businesses, government and publicly funded organisations and charities.

 Malcolm spent many years as a senior TV news executive for ITV.
 He was Head of News at Tyne Tees TV, Head of Home News at TV-am, Deputy Editor of Thames News and Head of News for GMTV.
 (He is pictured left in 1995 complete with his beard and moustache – later shaved off for a GMTV charity appeal.)
 Most recently he has been Deputy Editor News for ITV Good Morning Britain.